 The Building Director and other members of their staff will conduct monthly mandatory hall meetings.
 All residents are expected to attend these meetings where important information is distributed and discussions held about residential life policies and procedures.
-Note: Failure to attend hall meetings will result in a disciplinary fine.
+Note: Failure to attend hall meetings may result in student disciplinary action.